Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 [comment]: <> (check split posting vs. breakdown posting)

 - [TAKE OVER MARKED]
-    Click this button to register the marked payments in the system.
+    Click this button to post the marked payments in the system.

 - [HIDE MARKED]
     Click this button to hide the marked payments.